 File VAT returns

-Once your company is registered for VAT, and you are set up for MTD, the VAT returns will need filing in the future.
+Once your company is registered for VAT, and you are set up for MTD, you need to file the VAT returns in the future.
 The VAT payable to or receivable from HMRC is based on:

 Output VAT on sales income.

 Input VAT on expenses income.